baronkwan/phase-0/week-1/tracking-changes-reflection.md

 > 4. You then directed to a "Open a pull request" page and make sure you are comparing your base (master) with your new pushed branch.
 Fill in the title and decription if neccssary.

 > 5. Click on the "Create pull request" button to complete the pull request.

-> In order to merge a pull request
+> In order to merge a pull request, you should

 > 1. Go to the "Conversation" tab of your pull request page.
 And click on the "Merge pull request" button.